 It doesn’t need to be a pop-up window that will take up the entire page and cause a distraction, a simple picture on the right corner of the page will do the trick.

 Besides, messages should always be personalized according to whether it’s the first visit or a returning customer.
 And here’s a note to remind how important data collection is, only from there will it be possible to create these messages.

-As people interact with the chat, more data will be collected and it’s important that all interactions are analyzed.
-Seeing what works and what doesn’t is an essential for strategy improvement.
+As people interact with the chat, more data will be collected, and all interactions must be analyzed.
+They see what works and what doesn’t is essential for strategy improvement.
 Also, analyzing from which pages chats were initiated, what conversations converted more, and what topics are always coming up should be on the marketing team’s to-do list.

 What do customers think about Live Chat?

-Bottom line is that customers adore Live Chat.
-Whether it is the immediate response factor or the fact customers can multitask while being attended, people are generally happier with this tool.
+The bottom line is that customers adore Live Chat.
+Whether it is the immediate response factor or the fact that customers can multitask while being attended, people are generally happier with this tool.
 Indeed, more than half of all customers prefer Live Chat over other communication solutions — the satisfaction level for Live Chat is 73%.